Posted on February 21st, 2017

-Exposure to asbestos can occur in multiple ways, from environmental exposure - if you live close to large deposits of asbestos - to inhaling fibers of toxic minerals in your own house, since asbestos has been a very popular building material until the 1980s.
-However, the majority of people who now suffer from an asbestos-related disease such as mesothelioma, lung cancer or asbestosis have been exposed to the carcinogen in the workplace.
+Exposure to asbestos can occur in multiple ways, from environmental exposure - if you live close to large deposits of asbestos - to inhaling fibers of toxic minerals in your own house since asbestos has been a very popular building material until the 1980s.
+However, the majority of people who now suffer from an asbestos-related disease such as mesothelioma, lung cancer, or asbestosis have been exposed to the carcinogen in the workplace.

 The symptoms, which typically accompany a form of cancer caused by asbestos exposure may not seem very distressing in the beginning, hence why the majority of people who are going to be diagnosed with a serious disease tend to thoughtlessly dismiss the initial signs or attribute them to a common respiratory condition such as bronchitis, asthma or pneumonia.
-Nevertheless, the severity of these symptoms will only continue to increase within the following months and regrettably, a lot of people find out they are suffering from lung cancer or mesothelioma when cancer is considerably advanced.
+Nevertheless, the severity of these symptoms will only continue to increase within the following months, and regrettably, a lot of people find out they are suffering from lung cancer or mesothelioma when cancer is considerably advanced.
 As the disease progresses, the number of effective and safe treatment options becomes lower.

 While lung cancer caused by exposure to asbestos is undeniably severe and difficult to keep under control, mesothelioma implies even more physical and emotional distress - it is significantly more aggressive and has a tendency to spread rapidly to other organs as well.
-Consequently, mesothelioma is generally associated with a poor prognosis and a life expectancy of one year of less, if cancer has reached the advanced stages.
+Consequently, mesothelioma is generally associated with a poor prognosis and a life expectancy of one year or less, if cancer has reached the advanced stages.
 If you have a history of asbestos exposure and experience one or more of the following symptoms, regardless of their frequency or intensity, we strongly recommend you to get tested by a specialist, as you are at a high risk of developing an asbestos-related disease:

-If you had a job in one of the industries below, you should not postpone getting screened for the presence of asbestos fibers in you lungs, especially if you already have symptoms, as the risk of contamination is the highest for employees who worked in the following trades:
+If you had a job in one of the industries below, you should not postpone getting screened for the presence of asbestos fibers in your lungs, especially if you already have symptoms, as the risk of contamination is the highest for employees who worked in the following trades: